Sport is an integral part of our culture.

 competitions have certainly changed - from the Ancient Olympic Games

-ancient footraces to extreme sports of the twenty-first century; from
+ancient footraces to the extreme sports we see in the twenty-first century; from

-jousting’s list field to our multi-sport arenas/complexes; from laurel
+the list field of jousting to our multi-sport complexes; from laurel

 athletes we celebrate today.